Skip to content

 A lack of recalibration can lead to skewed readings.

 While NDIR sensors are accurate, they do suffer some issues.
 One of these issues is sensor drift.
-Over time, it’s possible (and very likely) your carbon dioxide monitor will start to provide skewed measurements.
+Over time, it’s possible (and very likely) that your carbon dioxide monitor will start to provide skewed measurements.
 This is called sensor drift and can be caused by a range of variables.

 The recalibration process is normally quite straightforward and involves taking your carbon dioxide monitor outside for a few minutes.
 This gives the monitor time to create a new baseline from the atmospheric carbon dioxide (normally around 420ppm, but it can vary).

-Single-Beam vs Dual-Beam NDIR
+3. Single-Beam or Dual-Beam

 Dual Beam NDIR